saranvas/Cloud-Native-Deployment-of-Starbucks-Clone-with-Kubernetes-EKS-CI-CD-Monitoring-Security-Scanning/README.md

 <h1>Architecture Diagram</h1>
 <img width="1639" height="1080" alt="image" src="https://github.com/user-attachments/assets/1797a38d-e144-4c23-a7e1-2ae59ecad439" />

-- Launched three EC2 instance for the jenkins server, sonarQube server and Monitoring server;
+- Launched three EC2 instances for the jenkins server, sonarQube server and Monitoring server;
 - Used T2.Large instance for the jenkins server and T2.medium for other two.
 - after Launching T2.large ubuntu instance installed jenkins, awscli, trivy, docker, terraform, kubectl.
 - in sonarqube server installed docker and pulled the sonarqube image to run the sonarqube
 - integrated **sonarqube** for code quality check.
 - configure **trivy** for container vulnerability scanning.
 - The Starbucks application is deployed on **Amazon EKS** using a **LoadBalancer service**, enabling external access for end-users.
 Jenkins automates the deployment by pushing the Docker image to DockerHub and applying Kubernetes manifests that manage pods, services, and rollout updates.
-- Setup the endpoint monitoring using **blackbox exportor** in prometheus and displayed it grafana dashboard.
+- Setup the endpoint monitoring using **blackbox exporter** in prometheus and displayed it grafana dashboard.

 <h1>Project Breakdown</h1>
 **Phase 1 - CI/CD Pipeline: Build, Scan & Deploy on Jenkins Server**